AnkulYadav4511/elevate-eats/README.md

-# TOMATO - Food Ordering Website
+# 🍽️ Elevate Eats - Smart Food Ordering System

 This repository hosts the source code for TOMATO, a dynamic food ordering website built with the MERN Stack.
 It offers a user-friendly platform for seamless online food ordering.